salesforce-heroku-workshops/enterprise-java-developer/index.md

 Add a new `Person` to the database to verify the application is working correctly.

-In order to scale an app or add add-ons your Heroku account will either need to be verified or your app can be transferred to someone with a verified account.
+In order to scale an app or add add-ons your Heroku account will either need to be verified or your app can be transferred to an organization on Heroku.
 Verifying your account requires a credit card and following this tutorial will potentially cause some charges to be applied to your account.
 If you'd like to verify your account navigate to [https://api.heroku.com/verify](https://api.heroku.com/verify) in your browser and complete the process.
-To transfer ownership of your application to a verified account follow these steps:
+Otherwise, to transfer ownership of your application to an organization, follow these steps:

 1. Navigate to the Heroku preferences in Eclipse
 2. Select the `API Key` and copy it into your copy buffer